 One of the differences between portrait photography and for instance landscape photography is that you not only need to know your technical stuff to get a good photo, but actually need to have some social skills at well.
 When starting in portrait photography, many photographers can be surprised to find out how big a role the interacting with your model plays, how exhausting it can be, and how difficult the multitasking can be.

 Therefore, questions about good posing happen to appear frequently in Facebook groups and subreddits about photography.
-If the person asking seems to be quite new to portrait photography, I always recommend the book Picture Perfect Posing: Practicing the Art of Posing for Photographers and Models (Amazon) by Roberto Valenzuela.
+If the person asking seems to be quite new to portrait photography, I always recommend the book Picture Perfect Posing: Practicing the Art of Posing for Photographers and Models (Amazon affiliate link) by Roberto Valenzuela.

 There are many ways to get into portrait photography, to learn about posing and I bet tons of books to read out there.
 There are a lot of approaches to posing and part of them depend on your personality and the style of photography you are aiming for.